Jegajeeth/MusiMeBackend/Readme.md

 # MusiMe

-####
-This is a Music application backend .net version 8 project.
+#### This is a Music application backend .net version 8 project.
 This application will have the music and the user management data (To store the artist and music data).
-For database postgerSQL have been used.
-####
+PostgreSQL was used for the database.

 Initial steps:

-First create the database migration.
+First, create the database migration.
 To do that, go to the MusiMe.Infrastructure and run the following command.

-In VSCode: open terminal and route to the MusiMe.Infrastructure directory. and run the command.
+In VSCode, open the terminal and route it to MusiMe.Infrastructure directory. and run the command.
 ```bash
 dotnet ef migration add <Migration name> --startup-project ../MusiMe/MusiMe.csproj
 ```